Dear Home-Ec 101,

 Good luck on that whole “avoiding jail” thing!

 UPDATE: A commenter, Stacie told us about Folex.
-She says she has used it on all sorts to stains and fabrics, including vintage fabrics with no damage.
+She says she has used it on all sorts of stains and fabrics, including vintage fabrics with no damage.
 She told me you can find it with the carpet cleaners at Home Depot and with regular cleaners at the grocery store.
 With such glowing reviews, I’d say it’s worth a shot!

 Submit your household questions to helpme@home-ec101.com.